 Sidha yoni asana or Padmasana is best-suited posture for Pranayama.
 Those who cannot sit for too long may sit against the wall or on the chair with back straight.

 Always breathe through the nose and not the mouth.
 Both nostrils must be clear and flowing freely.
-One should not practice pranayama with having cough and cold but, mucus and blockages can be removed with the practice of Neti kriya or Kapalbhati.
+One should not practice pranayama while having a cough and cold but, mucus and blockages can be removed with the practice of Neti kriya or Kapalbhati.

 Pranayama should be performed after Shatkarmas and Asana and before meditation practice.
-After practicing Pranayama, one may lie down in Shavasana for a few minutes to absorb all the pranic force in being.
+After practicing Pranayama, one may lie down in Shavasana for a few minutes to absorb all the pranic force flowing inside being.

-With all Pranayama practices, it is important to remember that the instruction not to strain, not to try to increase your capacity too fast, applies just as it does to asana practice.
-If one is advised to practice a pranayama technique until it is mastered, it can be practiced without any strain or discomfort, it is wise to follow your teacher guidance before moving forward in the advanced practice.
+With all Pranayama practices, it is important to remember that the instructions are not to strain, not to try increasing your capacity too fast, applies just as it does to asana practice.
+One is advised to practice a pranayama technique until it is mastered, it can be practiced without any strain or discomfort, it is wise to follow your teacher guidance before moving forward in the advanced practice.

 A balanced diet of protein, carbohydrates, fats, vitamins, and minerals suitable for most Pranayama practices.